inasafe/inasafe-doc/docs/source/tutorial-docs/tutorial.rst

 The final output map can be enhanced using cartographic functions in QGIS.
 Styles can be changed, background layer or other relevant layers can be added, layout can be changed using the :menuselection:`File --> New Print Composer` in QGIS.

-If you would like to add openlayer background to your map, all you need to do is add a new plugin called **OpenLayer Plugin** in QGIS and follow the same steps as we did to acquire the InaSAFE plugin.
+If you would like to add openlayer background to your map, all you need to do is add a new plugin called **OpenLayer Plugin** in QGIS and follow the same steps as we did to acquire the |project_name| plugin.

 You can download the plugin from the website http://build.sourcepole.ch/qgis/plugins.xml, and put it in the QGIS plugin